grafana/developer-advocacy/projects/Grafana OTel Community Call/10 - Becoming a Codeowner - Inside OpenTelemetry's otelhttp.md

 - [x] Create a new `.md` file and copy this template into it.
 Check things off as you work through it.
 - [x] Update [Grafana OTel Community Call Readme](/projects/Grafana%20OTel%20Community%20Call.md) to add this file to the table.
-- [ ] Contact Sonal about the show (internal — just a Slack ping, not a cold outreach).
+- [x] Contact Sonal about the show.
-- [ ] Date/time already agreed with Sonal: September 28th 2026, 14:00 CEST.
+- [x] Date/time already agreed with Sonal: September 28th 2026, 14:00 CEST.
 Double check [the Monday board](https://grafana-labs.monday.com/boards/5724430500) to avoid clashing with another livestream.
-- [ ] Confirm the time with Sonal (1.5 hours total: 15 min tech check + 1hr stream + 15 min debrief).
+- [x] Confirm the time with Sonal (1.5 hours total: 15 min tech check + 1hr stream + 15 min debrief).
-- [ ] Send the calendar invite ("this instance only").
+- [x] Create a thumbnail on Canva using the standard format; check on thumbsup.tv.
-- [ ] Create a thumbnail on Canva using the standard format; check on thumbsup.tv.
+- [x] Schedule the broadcast on Streamyard → Grafana YouTube channel.
-- [ ] Schedule the broadcast on Streamyard → Grafana YouTube channel.
+  - [x] Title: "Path to OTel Code Owner: Lessons from otelhttp (Grafana ❤️‍🔥 OpenTelemetry Community Call #10)"
-  - [ ] Title: Becoming a Codeowner: Inside OpenTelemetry's otelhttp (Grafana ❤️‍🔥 OTel Community Call #10)
+  - [x] Add standard description + guest's contact/social links.
-  - [ ] Add standard description + guest's contact/social links.
+- [x] Send the calendar invite ("this instance only").
-- [ ] Get the Streamyard invite link into the calendar invite location field.
+- [x] Get the Streamyard invite link into the calendar invite location field.
-- [ ] Announce on the Grafana Meetup page and the Luma Grafana & Friends calendar.
+- [x] Announce on the Grafana Meetup page and the Luma Grafana & Friends calendar.
 - [ ] Slack: `#opentelemetry`, `#community-champions` (internal); public Grafana Slack `#opentelemetry` + events.
 - [ ] Add to the monthly Community Calendar forum thread (community.grafana.com) and Google Calendar.
 - [ ] Create a community forum thread for the episode (same pattern as past ones, e.g. the GenAI apps thread).
 - [ ] Ask Sonal if she wants to do a live demo (otelhttp or otherwise), and if so, do a quick screen-share check beforehand.
-- [ ] Confirm whether Sonal's IndiaFOSS talk ("How OTel instrumentation works under the hood") lands on/around the same day — mention it briefly, don't cross-promote if it's not out yet.
+- [x] Confirm whether Sonal's IndiaFOSS talk ("How OTel instrumentation works under the hood") lands on/around the same day.
+Previous day, so we can mention the talk and reuse the demo, if there is time.

 Reference links to gather ahead of time: